jefferis/nabor/README.md

 ## Installation
 ### Released version from CRAN
 The current stable version of the package is available from [CRAN](http://cran.r-project.org/).
-Since the package requires compilation, but installing from CRAN allows mac and windows users to avoid this by installing binary packages.
+The package requires compilation, but installing from CRAN allows mac and windows users without the full C++ compiler toolchain to install binary packages.

 ```r
 install.packages("nabor")